 The city’s most important area is the City Center, also known as the KLCC.
 It is an entertainment hub and many of the individuals who work in the businesses around the KLCC soak up the district after dark once work is finished.

 The Petronas Twin Towers rise high into the sky in the KLCC.
 The dual skyscrapers are the most significant landmark in the city and are a sign of Kuala Lumpur’s financial power.
-First-time visitors to Kuala Lumpur will find a variety of top-end hotels in the neighborhood.
+First-time visitors to Kuala Lumpur will find various top-end hotels in the neighborhood.
 Once the sun goes down, the nightlife begins.

 The KLCC is also an area in which you will see some of Kuala Lumpur’s wealthier individuals when going out.
 When the sun is up, don’t miss a trip to the Suria KLCC mall or the KLCC Park to burn off a hangover from the previous night out.

 Best place to stay in KLCC

 Mandarin Oriental Hotel.
 Address: Kuala Lumpur City Centre, 50088 Kuala Lumpur, Malaysia.

 ibis Kuala Lumpur City Centre.
 Address: 32 Jalan Yap Kwan Seng, 50450 Kuala Lumpur, Malaysia.